Explore

 Our e-bikes will give you the chance to explore at the perfect pace.
 Don’t miss the little things by whizzing around in a car, take your time and stop whenever you want to literally smell the roses or take photos of your stunning surroundings.

-You probably won’t want to leave the tranquillity of Aquila, but if you choose to explore, you are conveniently close to many of Tasmania’s best attractions.
+You probably won’t want to leave the tranquillity of Aquila, but if you do feel like venturing out, you’re perfectly placed to explore the immediate surroundings.

 A little further down the road